4 New Year’s Resolutions You Should Make (and Keep) to Guarantee Your Success

-As the year comes to a close, people are naturally going to be talking about their New Year’s resolutions.
+As the year comes to a close, people are naturally going to be talking about their New Year’s resolutions and setting goals for self-improvement.
 But want to know what I think you should really be focusing on in the new year?
 These four ways to further your career and be successful at whatever it is that you do:

 1. Become a deep practitioner in something.

 Whether you do it for your business or just for yourself as a hobby, practice something on a deep level.
 One of the reasons my agency VaynerMedia has grown to be such a leader in our industry is because I use social media every single day.
-I understand the trigger points that make things successful in a creative world, and the context of the platforms like Snapchat and Instagram.
+I understand the trigger points that make things successful in a creative world.
+I also understand the context of the platforms like Snapchat and Instagram.
 There hasn’t been a single one of my more than 200,000 tweets that I haven’t sent myself.

 So, whether it’s Instagram, Snapchat or something new, become a practitioner.
 Stop judging what people are doing or saying and just engage.

 2. Audit your 7 p.m. to 2 a.m.